John Green (sociologist)

-Education
+Education and personal life

 Green is originally from Decatur, Illinois.
 Green attended Mississippi State University for both his bachelor's degree and master's degree.
 His bachelor's was in Political Science, and his master's was in Sociology.
 His thesis was on the conflict surrounding the siting of a hazardous waste facility in a rural Mississippi community.
 He attended University of Missouri-Columbia for his doctorate, which was in Rural Sociology.
 His dissertation was on evaluating the social movement for grassroots economic development led by community-based cooperative organizations.

+Green is married to Eleanor M. Green, who is also a sociologist by training.
+They own a farm together and have two adult children: a son who teaches high school physics, and a daughter who is a PhD student studying population health.

 Work

 Green joined the Division of Social Sciences at Delta State University in 2002 as an Assistant Professor of Sociology and Community Development.
 He was promoted to Associate Professor.
 He also served as Interim Chair of the Division of Social Sciences, Acting Chair of History, and Director of the Institute for Community Based Research.

 In 2011, he relocated to the University of Mississippi.
 He is a Professor of Sociology and formerly served as Director of the Center for Population Studies and the State Data Center of Mississippi at the university.
 He then served as a senior research associate with the Center.

 He has held formal leadership roles in the Community Development Society, Southern Rural Sociological Association, Rural Sociological Society, and the Alabama-Mississippi Sociological Association.
 He also served as Editor-In-Chief for the Community Development Society's journal for two terms.
 At the University of Mississippi, he was affiliated with the University of Mississippi School of Law.
 He was also the director of the Minor for Society and Health.
 He worked with the Interdisciplinary Graduate Minor in Applied Statistics Committee.
 Additionally, he worked with the Flagship Constellations project at UM.

 He is also an advisor for the Mississippi Delta Project at Harvard Law School.

 Green's research focuses on the American South.
 However, he mostly does research in the state of Mississippi.
 His work covers applied and community-based research frameworks.
 He has also worked in Hawaii and the U.S. Affiliated Pacific Islands, especially Guam, Saipan, and American Samoa.

 In October 2019 he was named as the Vice-Chairman of the Mississippi Complete Count Committee for the 2020 Census.

-Additionally, he is the program scholar with the Mississippi Humanities Council and the Museum on Main Street Smithsonian Institution’s traveling exhibit, Crossroads: Change in Rural America.
+Additionally, he was the program scholar with the Mississippi Humanities Council and the Museum on Main Street Smithsonian Institution’s traveling exhibit, Crossroads: Change in Rural America.

 In spring 2021, he was named as the new head of the Southern Rural Development Center, located at Mississippi State University.

-Green is currently the president-elect of the Rural Sociological Society, an organization he has been a member of for over two decades.
-He will become president in August 2022.
-Previously, he has headed various committees and served as vice president for the organization.
+Green served as president of the Rural Sociological Society from 2022-2023.He has been a member for over two decades and had previously headed various committees and served as vice president for the organization.